 All funding sources have their own eligibility rules, selection criteria and implementation modalities.
 The managing authorities of EU funding programmes, including NIPACs and European Commission (DG REGIO/DG NEAR) play an important role by ensuring the embedding of the actions of the revised Action Plan into their respective programmes and financial instruments.
 This requires close and long-term cooperation with the managing authorities through establishment of operational networks of managing authorities and NIPACs.
 Coordination between EUSAIR governance structures and managing authorities is needed for the implementation of EUSAIR priorities embedded in operational programmes, links between the EUSAIR priorities and IPA Programming Framework and flagships of the Economic and investment Plan for the Western Balkans need to be established by the EUSAIR governance structures and appropriate tools to measure impact of the Strategy set in place.
 National Coordinators and members of Thematic Steering Groups cooperate with managing authorities and NIPACs at the national level, with other National Coordinators on the strategic level, and with members of the Thematic Steering Groups on the operational level.

 To ensure an effective implementation of the revised Action Plan – and as regards to its rolling character – regular and systematic monitoring and evaluation activities are needed.
-This concerns both the state of play of the activities carried out and supported (e.g. by following up on the indicators proposed for single actions), and the evolution of the Adriatic-Ionian region (e.g. to see whether the Topics of the revised Action Plan are still relevant and whether new urgent Topics emerge).
+This concerns both the state of play of the activities carried out and supported (e.g. by following up on the indicators proposed for single actions), and the evolution of the Adriatic-Ionian Region (e.g. to see whether the Topics of the revised Action Plan are still relevant and whether new urgent Topics emerge).

 Action Plan as rolling